 Graphic study and analysis of the geometry of architectural constructions: the underlying geometric principles from which structural framing, ribbed and shell systems are derived.
-These include domes, hypars and other warped shapes of planes of double curvature, folded planes, etc, and the resultant effects of intersections and penetrations of multiple units.
-Study of applications through analysis of constructions in contemporary architecture.
+These include domes, hypars and other warped shapes of planes of double curvature, folded planes, etc. and the resultant effects of intersections and penetrations of multiple units.
+Study of applications through analysis of constructions in contemporary architecture and historical styles, studio projects